“Sitting. It’s the new smoking.” You’ve

 SITTING COMPARISON TO SMOKING

-Is the sitting and smoking a little harsh?
+Is the sitting and smoking a little glaring?

 Maybe.
 One medical report stated that 300 news articles mention this claim!
-(1) Glaring or not, it does highlight
+(1) Glaring or not, it does draw attention to the issue that

 sitting a lot is not healthy for anyone.
 25% of adults Plainville